pmuellr/promises-experiments/README.md

 This function is then called to read the first 12 bytes of the program itself, which should be the string `'use strict'`.

-In addition, if you set the environment variable `BOOM` to anything, a runtime error will be caused, by calling a function which doesn't exist, after the file contents have been read.
-Presumably, in midst of the "business logic".
+In addition, if you set the environment variable `BOOM` to simulate errors.
+Setting to '1' will cause the `fs.read()` call to simulate an error result instead of a valid result.
+Setting to '2' will call a function that doesn't exist, and so simulate a "runtime" error (eg, typo) in your "business logic".

-You can run all the experiments via `npm test` and `BOOM=1 npm test`.
+You can run all the experiments via:

+    npm test
+    BOOM=1 npm test
+    BOOM=2 npm test`

 [experiment a](a.js)